-We will ensure the scientific quality of the work, by division of review tasks and responsibilities in a timely fashion and by adhering to the ENCePP Code of Conduct (see attachment).
+We will ensure the scientific quality of the work, by division of review tasks (including statistical code review) and responsibilities in a timely fashion and by adhering to the ENCePP Code of Conduct (see attachment).

 Quality control analysis: 2-dose vaccine schedules vs. unvaccinated